 This four-part series of extracts is being published to mark the fourth birthday of Varta webzine on August 1, 2017.
 This is the fourth and concluding part (read the first three parts in the May, June and July issues of Varta).
-The full article will be published this year in an e-book form by Queer Ink, Mumbai, and the extracts are published here with their permission.
+The full article will be published in a book by Queer Ink, Mumbai, and the extracts are published here with their permission.

 Twist in the Adventure